pixijs/pixijs/README.md

 ### Current features ###

 - webGL renderer (with automatic smart batching allowing for REALLY fast performance)
 - canvas renderer
 - full scene graph
-- super easy to use API (similar to the flash display list API)
+- super easy to use API (similar to twhe flash display list API)
 - support for texture atlas's
 - asset loader / sprite sheet loader
 - auto detect which renderer should be used
-- handles device context loss

 ### Coming soon ###